Blues Unlimited - The Radio Show

 Pictured: Legendary radio broadcaster, oral historian and author, Studs Terkel.

 Join us as we explore the wonderful world of the Blues, and it's history, heritage, and rich cultural traditions.

-Sleepy Boy Hawkins has been a blues fanatic for almost 30 years.
-His radio shows draw not only upon his extensive knowledge, but also his vast collection of CDs, LPs, 45s, and 78s.
-Each podcast will have a slightly different theme, presented in two one-hour segments.
-If you like what you hear on this podcast, we encourage you to contact your local community or public radio station and let them know that you would like to hear Blues Unlimited over your local airwaves!
-Blues Unlimited, The Radio Show, is dedicated to the memories of Mike Leadbitter and Simon Napier (who founded "Blues Unlimited," the world's first magazine devoted solely to Blues), and to Peter Aschoff and Dee 'Cap'n Pete' Henderson, Blues radio programmers extraordinaire.
+Sleepy Boy Hawkins has been a blues fanatic for more than 30 years.
+His radio shows draw upon his extensive knowledge and collection of CDs, LPs, 45s, and 78s.
+Each episode usually has a different theme, presented in two one-hour segments.
+Downloads for individual use are OKAY, and we ask you to share the link for this page and tell your friends.
+If you like what you hear, we encourage you to contact your favorite radio station and let them know that you would like to hear Blues Unlimited over your local airwaves, too!
+IMPT NOTE: REBROADCASTING THESE PODCASTS OVER THE INTERNET, THE AIRWAVES, OR ANY OTHER MEANS REQUIRES WRITTEN PERMISSION OF THE PRODUCER!
+Each episode costs approx. $250 to produce.
+Please consider a generous donation today.

 Your donations make this